murtaza-jawad101/pic-scraper/README.md

 - You can customize the column names used to access URLs and image names from the CSV file if your CSV structure is different.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Make sure to check if your CSV file is correctly formatted and includes the necessary Rolex watch URLs.
-Replace the existing contents of the `README.md` file in your repository with the text above.
-If you want to keep the current content of your `README.md` file, you can append the customized section to it.

-Feel free to reach out if you have any more questions or need further assistance!